aRandomMenno/TappsBox/README.md

 - A computer with an android emulator.
   - e.g. bluestacks.
-- Python 3.11+ [download](https://www.python.org/downloads/) with the following library's:
+- Python 3.11 or higher [download Python](https://www.python.org/downloads/) with the following library's:
   - pyautogui
   - keyboard
   - opencv-python